Why are Wedding Coordinators so Darn Expensive?!

 (I got this idea from two other articles - https://www.aislelesstraveled.com/why-are-wedding-planners-so-fcking-expensive/ and https://www.firstcoastweddings.com/blog-posts/why-do-wedding-coordinators-cost-so-much)

-Let's take my Premium Coordination package, which is a good middle ground package.
-I currently have it at $1,400.
+Let's take my Premium Coordination package, which is a good middle package.
+I currently have it at $2,000.

-Then minus money toward taxes, because I'm self-employed and I have to take those out myself, so down to $1,000.
+Then subtract money toward taxes, because I'm self-employed and I have to take those out myself, so now we're down to $1,200.

 - Initial communication, contract, invoice, questionnaires, setting up an in-person meeting or video chat - 5 hours